Basement Waterproofing

 Dry Rot

 High humidity and leaks around supply lines can create the perfect environment for wood rot and fungal growth in your finished basement.
-A musty smell may indicate that you have wood rot or fungal growth in your basement.
+A musty smell may indicate wood rot or fungal growth in your basement.
 The odor will increase in strength and intensity as it spreads throughout the house.

 Fungal/Mold Growth